-Here is a list of common behaviors that would be constituted as toxic parenting strategies that may be seen as infantilizing behavior:
+Here is a list of common behaviors by parents that would be constituted as toxic parenting strategies and characterized as infantilizing behavior:

-- “Babying” their children – assuming they cannot do things they are developmentally capable of and stifling their ability to try.
+- “Babying” children – assuming they cannot do things they are developmentally capable of and stifling their ability to try.
 Infantilizing parents may also try to keep their children looking young to convey that they are unable to care for themselves, in style, appearance, or activities

-- Being judgmental and disapproving – expressing severe negative emotions about a child’s desire to branch out and have their own unique ideas or skills.
+- Being judgmental and disapproving – expressing severe negative reactions to a child’s desire to branch out and have their own unique ideas or skills.
 Infantilizing parents may often shame their children for trying to make decisions on their own.
-Relatedly, these infantilizing parents may also exhibit lots of negative criticism- being harsh and overly critical of their child’s independent behaviors, thoughts, and ideas.
+Similarly, these infantilizing parents may also exhibit lots of negative criticism; being harsh and overly critical of their child’s independent behaviors, thoughts, and ideas.

-- Rejecting or interfering in moves for independence – thwarting a child’s ability to grow by their flat out disallowing them to do things like get a driver’s license or move out of the house, or getting involved with or interfering in things in their life to eliminate it, including ruining relationships with others.
+- Rejecting or interfering in moves for independence – thwarting a child’s ability to grow by disallowing them to do things like get a driver’s license or move out of the house, or getting involved with or interfering in their relationships with others.

 How to Break the Cycle

-Seeking support from a qualified and trained mental health professional can help the child of an infantilizing parent help to develop their sense of self, self-concept, and self-worth while helping them develop and establish healthy boundaries with their parents to help them move toward quality independence.
-This will be difficult and take some time, but with support setting and keeping boundaries is possible!
-If setting and keeping boundaries is ineffective with an infantilizing parent, a person may need to decrease or eliminate contact with that parent to help improve their own mental health and stability and to prioritize their own health and sanity.
+Seeking support from a qualified and trained mental health professional can help the child of an infantilizing parent to develop their sense of self and self-worth, allowing them to develop and establish healthy boundaries with their parents so they may move toward independence.
+This will be difficult and take some time, but with support, setting and keeping boundaries is possible.